Beliavsky/Fortran-code-on-GitHub/README.md

 Luis Harvey Triana Vega

 ## Biology and Medicine

+[ANCC](https://github.com/YoushanLiu/ANCC): Python scripts and Fortran code for ambient noise tomography, such as computing cross-correlation (with parallel computing), and extracting dispersion curves, by Youshan Liu

 [angio](https://github.com/phydev/angio): 3D phase-field modelling for tumor angiogenesis, by phydev.
 Associated with [paper](https://www.nature.com/articles/s41598-018-27034-8) M. Moreira-Soares, R. Coimbra, L. Rebelo, J. Carvalho & R. D. M. Travasso.
 Angiogenic Factors produced by Hypoxic Cells are a leading driver of Anastomoses in Sprouting Angiogenesis–a computational study.
 Scientific Reports 8, 8726 (2018)

 [BrainTumors](https://github.com/veneciachm/BrainTumors): time and space evolution of a brain tumor in 3D using the reaction-diffusion equation and finite differences to solve it numerically, by veneciachm